NShumway/open-with/PRD-overview.md

 - Ad elements removed using common selectors + EasyList patterns
 - Navigation, headers, footers, sidebars optionally removed
 - Cleaned DOM rendered to PDF via browser print

+**View-Only Bypass (V2):**

+When a Google Doc/Sheet/Slide has downloads disabled by the owner, V2 extracts content directly from the rendered DOM:

+- **Documents:** Extract text content from the rendered editor DOM
+- **Spreadsheets:** Parse the visible grid cells into a table structure
+- **Presentations:** Capture slides as rendered (images or text extraction)

+This respects the user's right to interact with content served to their browser.
+If it's rendered, it's extractable.

 **Ad Removal Implementation:**